philipshih/philipshih.github.io/ROSETTA_DOCUMENTATION.md

 **Security**

-Confirm De-Identification, convert dates to relative time, and Mirror Input Abbreviations.
+Confirm De-identification, convert dates to relative time, and use abbreviations that were found in the input.

 ---

 ## ✨ Generate
 Click the large right-arrow button (<i class="fas fa-angle-right"></i>) after providing your input and selecting your desired options.
 Rosetta will compile all inputs and begin processing.
 Note generation will continue even if Rosetta is closed.
 Please allow up to 3 minutes for processing.

+---

 ## 💡 Output
-Displays Rosetta's preliminary reasoning and thought process before the Note is generated.
+Displays Rosetta's preliminary reasoning and thought process during Note generation.
+The output will not be displayed until the Note has finished generating.

+---

 ## 📝 Note
 Your completed Note appears in this section.

 **Copy** (<i class="fas fa-copy"></i>) – Copies the Note to your clipboard.

+---

 ## 💾 Saved Notes
 Manage your collection of generated Notes.
 Select a note from this list to load it into the 📝 Note section for viewing.

-**Refresh List** – Retrieve the latest list of saved Notes from the server.
+**Refresh List** – Retrieve list of saved Notes from the server.

 **Delete All Notes** – Remove all saved Notes from the server.